About The Developer

 We are continually searching for suitable wind farm sites across Scotland; part of this search included looking at our existing sites to add extensions to these.
 Indeed, Scottish Government policy points developers towards extending existing sites.

-No, ours is a different proposal to Clash Gour.
-That project is for 48 wind turbines being proposed by Force 9 Energy & EDF.
-Our project is for up 9 turbines.
+Our project is a different proposal to Clash Gour.
+That project is nearby, and is being proposed by Force 9 Energy & EDF.
+Ours is a smaller project, for 9 turbines.
 See map of site layout.

 Where exactly will the turbines go?